bustle/shep/README.md

 shep new [path]

 Options:
-  --version  Show version number                                                                               [boolean] --help     Show help                                                                                         [boolean] --path     Location to create the new shep project
+  --version      Show version number                                                                           [boolean] --help         Show help                                                                                     [boolean] --path         Location to create the new shep project --skip-config  Skips configuring shep project                                                                [boolean] --region       Region for new shep project --rolename     Name of IAM Role which will be used to execute Lambda functions

 Examples:
   shep new         Launch an interactive CLI